D4-project/analyzer-d4-pibs/README.md

 Create fresh internal data structure as shared memory for multi processing purposes.
 The segment id is displayed on standard output.

+pibs -n -i myinstance.shm

+Create a shared memory and store the segment identifier in the file myinstance.shm